Our Armed Forces Commitment

 The university recognises the benefit of leadership at all levels of the organisation.

-Due to our commitment to the armed forces community, five places have been made available to CCCU staff for the next Sandhurst Leadership Challenge.
+Due to our commitment to the armed forces community, four places have been made available to CCCU staff for the next Sandhurst Leadership Challenge.

 More information is available at www.serfca.org